Design

 What's a 'linear'?

-Until the linear is given to the characters to do then it doesn't 'exist' and the areas outside the Cybar are just part of its immediate surroundings that you can explore if you wish but there will nothing of note to find.
+Until the linear is given to the characters to do then it doesn't 'exist' and the areas outside the Cybar are just part of its immediate surroundings that you can explore if you wish but there will be nothing of note to find.

 Once you're on a linear then the various site locations will 'fill in' for the locations related to the mission.